json-schema-org/community/docs/governance/supporting-info.md

 This section details the workflow of the voting process.
 (The voting process may be different to the voting process found as part of the quick consensus process.)

-The following is a diagram generated from a Finite State Machine created in Stately.ai.
+The following is a diagram generated from a Finite State Machine (FSM) created in Stately.ai.
 One output is Mermaid, which is a diagram format rendered by GitHub!
 It is not as good as viewing the Finite State Machine on Stately, which I would recommend, but it does give you an idea of what to expect.